venkataravuri/autonomous-driving-adas/docs/sensors.md

 - Camera 2 covers the rear (120° FoV).
 - Four other cameras cover the left, right, front-left, and front-right regions, respectively, with smaller FoVs.

+### Calibration

+Intrinsic Parameters: These describe the camera’s focal length and principal point, defining how the 3D world is projected onto the 2D image plane.

+Extrinsic Parameters: These describe the camera’s position and orientation relative to the ego vehicle.

 <img align="right" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRexJXGGhK719BgaGSQI5BouU79zlI-NWCOlql5wlISgRugJOwWsFUU1bUw7HBjD1j52u8" width="30%" height="30%" />

 # LiDAR - Light Detection and Ranging